 The module is designed for embedding in a plastic card body for Smart Card manufacturing.
+Note: the chip is designed in such a way that no data can be collected by visual inspection.

 7.2 Hardware Security Mechanisms

 Though not tested as part of the module's FIPS 140-2 validation conformance testing, the embedded SLE66CLX1280PE(M) chip from Infineon provides the cryptographic module with hardware security mechanisms such as probing detection, low frequency, high temperature, light intensity and supply voltage monitoring.
 The chip reacts to a light attack, temperature range exceeded, low/high clock frequency, and low/high power supply voltage by resetting the cryptographic module.
 Any unprotected sensitive data are lost.